dd-bim/TRA.Lib/README.md

 ### Export
 the library allows export to .TRA/GRA and .csv.
 For exporting to TRA different options are available:
 - Discard: The scale is ignored, the length retains its original value.
 This leads to coordinate differences between the geometry elements.
-The condition station value + L == subsequent element station value is satisfied.
+The condition **station value + L = subsequent element station value** is satisfied.
 - Multiply: The length is multiplied by scale.
 The station values of the elements are not adjusted.
-The condition station value + L == subsequent element.station value is NOT met.
+The condition **station value + L = subsequent element station value** is NOT met.
 - Add KSprung: The length is multiplied by the scale.
-To satisfy the condition Stationswert + L == Folgeelement.Stationswert, additional KSprung elements are added where necessary (this mostly results in a TRA-File having KSprung-elements between each geometry).
+To satisfy the condition **station value + L = subsequent element station value**, additional KSprung elements are added where necessary (this mostly results in a TRA-File having KSprung-elements between each geometry).
 Also a check for Removing KSprung-Elements is done after transform, especially when transformig back to a previous coordinate-system this takes effect.

 Export to csv exports a list of all elements, properties and interpolationpoints.
 Depending on a previous TRA-export scale is already applied to Length parameter, or not if csv-export is done before TRA-export.